Step-by-Step Guide to Creating an Event Budget

 In this guide, we’ll show you how approaching your budget in phases can take some of the initial pressure off yourself, and help you build a strong budget in stages.
 Let’s take a look at the 4 stages – simplifying budgeting from start through post-event!

-Stage 1: Identify your event strategy
+Stage 1: Identify your event budget strategy

 Before you jump into creating your event budget, it’s important to first dedicate time to lay the foundation for your event.
 To do this, you should take these steps:

-Determine your event and an overall budget
+Determine the type of event and overall event budget

 Start with the basics, you should clearly identify the type of event you’re planning and the overall budget for the event.
 It is always best to begin designing an event around your available resources and not vice versa.